You asked, we answered: How to help Ukrainian refugees - Local News 8

 Not in the same large numbers we’re seeing in Europe.
 Since October 2021, at least 690 Ukrainian refugees have been admitted to the United States, according to State Department data.

-But more Ukrainian refugees could start coming to the United States soon, depending on what steps the Biden administration takes.
+More Ukrainian refugees could start coming to the United States soon.
+The Biden administration recently announced the US will welcome up to 100,000 Ukrainians and others fleeing Russia’s aggression.
+But many questions remain about how that pledge will play out.

+According to a White House fact sheet about the initiative, officials are “working to expand and develop new programs with a focus on welcoming Ukrainians who have family members in the United States.”

-Multiple sources have told CNN the administration is discussing ways to help Ukrainian refugees join family members already living in the US by providing special pathways for their admission.
-That’s something Poland’s president has been pushing for; last week he asked Vice President Kamala Harris to speed up and simplify the procedures allowing Ukrainians with family in the US to come here.
+That’s something Poland’s president has been pushing for; earlier this month he asked Vice President Kamala Harris to speed up and simplify the procedures allowing Ukrainians with family in the US to come here.
 The US refugee resettlement process typically can take years.

 How can I help Ukrainian refugees?